ekoops/testk8s/README.md

 # testk8s
 A CNI benchmarking tool that returns information about performance of CNI installed in the cluster.
-It is composed by several tests that evaluate several parameters (throughput, latency and CPU usage) with both TCP and UDP protocol in different scenarios.
+It is composed of several tests that evaluate some parameters (throughput, latency and CPU usage) with both TCP and UDP protocol in different scenarios.
 The scenarios taken into consideration can be divided in two main groups:
   - Pod to Pod
   - Pod to Service to Pod.

-NB: PAY ATTENTION that an huge number of services implies a large number of pods created in the cluster (1 svc created <-> 1 pod created linked to service).
+Each test reproduces a specific scenario, measuring one or more parameters using famous network tools and saving the results obtained.

 Tools used for testing:
   - Pod to Pod: